 Are you considering hiring someone for a home improvement project?
 Have you ever heard a home improvement horror story?
 If not, ask around there are plenty of them.
 That is why it is so important to protect yourself while hiring a contractor.
 But where can you can go for help?

 The Washington Department of Labor and Industries is a great resource.
-Check out the following links for step-by-step guidance and checklists: Hire Smart Step-by-Step or print and use their Hire Smart Worksheet.

 1. Plan your project.
 Clearly and specifically explain what you want to avoid any misunderstanding that result in cost overruns.